kyle-n/kyle-n.github.io/posts/svelte-from-angular-perspective-for-svelte.md

   import { base } from '$app/paths';
 </script>

 Last year, I rewrote this blog in [SvelteKit](https://kit.svelte.dev).
-Svelte was a nice change of pace from my day job helping clients build Angular apps (please [get in touch](https://www.bitovi.com/services/frontend-development-consulting) if you need help!).
+It was a nice change of pace from my day job helping clients build Angular apps (please [get in touch](https://www.bitovi.com/services/frontend-development-consulting) if you need help!).

-As someone who's been primarily Angular-focused for the last four and a half years, I found SvelteKit great in most ways and lacking in others.
+As someone who's been Angular-focused for the last four and a half years, I found SvelteKit great in most ways and lacking in others.
 This post will be for Svelte devs - you don't need to know anything about Angular.

-(I'll write a separate post for Angular devs with my Svelte impressions.)
+(I have a [separate post for Angular devs]({base}/blog/svelte-from-angular-perspective-for-angular) with my Svelte impressions.)

 ### Simplicity